cilium/cilium/Documentation/contributing/development/images.rst

 .. image:: ../../images/cilium-quayio-tag-3.png
     :align: center

-6. A new pop-up will appear and you can select the branch that contains your changes.
+6. A new pop-up will appear to select your desired branch.
-7. Select the branch that contains the new changes.
+7. If you're interested in simply bumping the image to have the latest packages, then select the release branch (i.e. v1.7, v1.8).
+If you already have a branch that contains changes, select the branch that contains the new changes.

 .. image:: ../../images/cilium-quayio-tag-4.png
     :align: center